cefstat/simplenote.el/README.markdown

 ## Future

-* Improve the documentation.
-* Clean up the code.
 * Get rid of the need for a **[Refresh]** button.
 * Handle gracefully the case where there is no connection to the Simplenote server.